How to Make a Minecraft Skin

 How to Edit Minecraft Skins in Offline Photo Editors

 As mentioned earlier, Minecraft skins are saved as PNG images.
 That means, if you want, you can edit them as images too.
-Though, there are a few things you need to keep in mind while doing that.
+However, there are a few things you need to keep in mind while doing that.

 • You should stick with the general dimensions of the base skin to ensure that your custom skin is compatible with the game.